devops329/devops/instruction/playbooks/playbooks.md

    - Conduct a post-mortem meeting within 48 hours
    - Identify root cause and implement preventive measures
    - Update this playbook with lessons learned and improvements

+## Exercising your playbook

+A common mistake for DevOps teams is to create a playbook and then put it on the shelf.
+In order for a playbook to justify its usefulness it must be exercised under a real or simulated failure.
+A playbook that has never been exercised runs the real risk of actually slowing down a response because it might lead the team down a path that makes the problem worse.

+The common DevOps phrase is to "test your system to failure".
+This should be coupled with "test your system to recovery".

 ## A bit of fun